4.95 from 17 votes

 • Add half of the buttermilk to the bowl and mix briefly.

-• Follow with half of the flour mixture, add it to the bowl and stir for 30 seconds or so, to combine.
+• Follow with half of the flour mixture, and stir for 30 seconds or so, to combine.

 • Divide the batter evenly between your cake pans.

-• Bake on pre-heated oven for about 20-25 minutes.
-Smaller cake pans will take less time to bake.
+• Bake in the pre-heated oven for about 20-25 minutes.

-• Remove the cake from the oven when a toothpick comes out clean once inserted in the cake.
+• Remove the pans from the oven when a toothpick comes out clean once inserted in the center of the cakes.

-• Let the cake cool in the pan for 5 minutes and flip it over in a wire rack to let it cool completely before proceeding with frosting and filling.
+• Let the cakes cool in the pans for 5 minutes, then invert them onto a wire rack and allow them to cool completely before frosting and filling.

 Almond Cream Cheese Frosting